agsight

 A black farmer balancing a peach on her bucket hat.

-A long-time specialty crop farmer managing a small, family-run operation, increasingly pressured to adopt agtech despite limited familiarity with it.
+Long-time specialty crop farmer managing a small family operation and pressured to adopt agtech despite limited technical knowledge.

 challenges

-• Finds most agtech overwhelming due to overly technical UIs and jargon that don't align with how they’re used to working.
+• Finds most agtech overwhelming due to technical interfaces and jargon that don't align with traditional farming.

-• Struggles to justify investing in expensive hardware or subscriptions when the ROI isn’t immediately clear or measurable.
+• Struggles to justify expensive hardware or subscriptions when ROI isn't immediately measurable.

 needs